Plumbing and Septic Systems

 Do I have to test a backflow preventer upon installation? |

-Maybe.
-A licensed tester is required to test a backflow preventer which has testing ports.
-The test is to be recorded on our test report and submitted to the plumbing inspector, the owner and the tester is to retain a copy.
+Maybe, a licensed tester is required to test a backflow preventer which has testing ports.
+The test is to be recorded on the county approved test report and submitted to the plumbing inspector, the owner and the tester are to retain a copy.
 Once tested, the backflow preventer is required to be tagged indicating the testers contact information and the date of the test. |

 Do I have to retest a backflow preventer? |